Lead Time Forecasting: The 2nd Essential Step to Expert Demand Planning

 A strong lead time forecasting process analyzes the main receipt history and offers a supplier lead time forecast, but also offers item-level lead time forecasting for those items that are being scratched or short-shipped frequently.

 The need for unique item-level lead time forecasting typically varies by industry.
-Industries where suppliers have poor and inconsistent delivery performance — such as furniture distribution — will benefit from item-level lead time forecasting.
+Industries where suppliers have poor and inconsistent delivery performance — such as food distribution — will benefit from item-level lead time forecasting.

 Just like in demand forecasting, gather as much lead time history as possible.
 Your data is extremely valuable.
 Years of lead time history and real-time analysis will allow you to put inventory behind the winning SKUs.